 - It's the landmine that blows up a farm tractor towing a trailer with fifteen kids on the back, heading for a school.
-The dirt of the road is transformed, in the words of a well-known song by Juluka, into "mud colored dusty blood".
+The dirt of the road is transformed, in the words of a well-known song by Juluka, into "mud colored dusty blood" (listen to it here).
 Vultures wheel above us as we pick up the shattered remains.
 They'll take care of anything we miss before the sun sets.

 - It's the car bomb that explodes as a young secretary is passing, smashing her head into an unrecognizable pulp against a building, leaving swatches of her blond hair torn out at the roots, embedded in the brown stone, stained with blood and gray brain matter.

 - It's the 'community organizers' who bring their bully-boys to attack the home of a suspected informer, the wife of a labor organizer who's currently in prison.
 They gang-rape his wife in front of her three children, forcing them to watch; then they douse a tire in gasoline, hang it around her neck, and set fire to it, dancing around her writhing, screaming body as her head is burned into a ghastly caricature of a human being.
 (It later turned out she was not, and had never been, an informer . . . but by then it was too late for her, and for her children.)